stac-utils/qgis-stac-plugin/docs/index.md

 ## Quick Installation
-The plugin will be available to download and install in QGIS from the official QGIS plugin repository [https://plugins.qgis.org/](https://plugins.qgis.org/).
+The plugin is available to download and install in QGIS from the official QGIS plugin repository [https://plugins.qgis.org/](https://plugins.qgis.org/).

 To install the plugin, follow the below steps.